 Remember, these people have commissions to earn.
 And they don't make commissions by telling people who don't own a stock that they shouldn't own it.
 They make commissions by telling people who don't own a stock that they need to buy it right now.

-And of course, if their private belief that the company is doomed turns out to be right, there's plenty of time down the road to make a second commission by opining that the circumstances have now changed, and that it's time to sell that stock they told you to buy three months ago.
+And of course, if their private belief that the company is doomed turns out to be right, there's plenty of time down the road to make a second commission by opining that the circumstances have now changed, and it's time to sell that stock they told you to buy three months ago.

 Gurus gone mild